xlwings/xlwings/docs/addin.rst

 The global settings of the Ribbon/Config file can be overridden for one or more workbooks by creating a ``xlwings.conf`` file in the workbook's directory.
+When you create a new project with ``xlwings quickstart``, it'll already have such a file pointing to the interpreter you used to run ``xlwings quickstart``.

 .. _addin_wb_settings: